jwaycube/tutorials/udemy/graphql/readme.md

     - When done in an array, an individual item of the array cannot be `Null`

 ## Best Practices

 - Single Version
+- Authentication is independent of graphql.
+It is dependent on the underlying protocol like http and websockers

 ## Community Debate